infracost/compost/README.md

 # Compost

-**WIP**

-Compost (WIP name) is for tools that run in CI pipelines and want to post results as pull request/commit comments.
+Compost is for tools that run in CI pipelines and want to post results as pull request/commit comments.

 It currently detects the following CI environments:
 * GitHub Actions